slatedocs/slate/source/index.html.md

   }
 ]
 ```
-> This is a sample Lightning Invoice.
-> lnbcrt10n1pd5v2mwpp5ulxpj8ht4gvtqnyl8zuykfk4wcv6sz455ce5dy0e0lqt2wvhthpsdqqxqrrssn39f5saxgtqmzsdvg0uh3twrmxmnnl2mra6kcuprwc2pzplneka953svu87ajz29mf8623qefe3jpkqsmsu05l9n05xf98uqq2mf25gqvzwkq3

-Requests for data follow this sample format:
+Suredbits APIs are available via websockets with the following format:

+**Example requests**

 {"channel":"players", "lastName" : "Moss", "firstName" : "Randy"}

 <aside class="note">NOTE: All API requests must include the field type "channel".
-However, 'channel" does not have to be the first field in the request. </aside>
+However, "channel" does not have to be the first field in the request. </aside>

-Suredbits APIs are available via websockets with the following format:

-1. A pull request implements a websocket channel for the requested <span style="color:red"> <*data*> </span>.
+1. Send a request over the websocket (see <a href="#NFLData">NFL Data</a>).

-2. Upon confirmation of a valid request, you will receive a Lightning Network Invoice that should appear similar to the one below:
+2. Upon confirmation of a valid request, you will receive a Lightning Network Invoice that should appear similar to the one below.

-3. **PLACEHOLDER**

-## Error Message

-If there is an error in your query, you will see a message similar to this:

-Example data request

-{"firstName": "Tom", "lastName": "Brady"}

-*Error: JsError(List((,List(JsonValidationError(List('channel' is undefined on object: {"firstName":"Tom","lastName":"Brady"}),WrappedArray())))))*
+3. Pay that ln invoice in your lightning client

+4. Receive data :)

+### Sample Lightning Invoice

+A successful request will generate a lightning invoice that will look simiar to the example below:

+<span style="color:red"> *lnbcrt10n1pd5v2mwpp5ulxpj8ht4gvtqnyl8zuykfk4wcv6sz455ce5dy0e0lqt2wvhthpsdqqxqrrssn39f5saxgtqmzs...* </span>

-# NFL
+<h1 id="NFLData"> NFL Data</h1>

 ## Games
 > Example of Games data